najma-hannan/Phase-3-project--book-cellar-frontend/README.md

 - [x] User can see a library of available books
 - [x] User can add books to Cart
-- [ ] User can checkout their Cart confirming an Order
 - [x] User can view a single book in it's own page
+- [x] User can view reviews for a certain book
 - [ ] Provide a dummy login by specifying an email address -- Temporary solution
-- [x] User can view reviews for a certain book
+- [ ] User can checkout their Cart confirming an Order
 - [ ] User can add a review
+- [ ] User can edit their review
+- [ ] User can delete their review
 - [ ] User can view a list of their orders

+### Stretch

+- [ ] Edit, Delete book details as inventory
+- [ ] CRUD operations for authors